 Contrary to popular belief, cats don’t tear up the furniture or carpets to be vindictive or to sharpen their claws.
 Scratching is actually more akin to grooming than sharpening, as the purpose is often to shed old claw sheaths from the front claws (cats usually chew the sheaths from their back claws).

 Scratching may also act as a stress reliever, because it often increases in response to territorial conflicts or other stressors.
-A cat may vigorously tackle his scratch post or some less appropriate surface when he’s frustrated, tense, or anxious.
+A cat may vigorously tackle his scratch post or a less appropriate surface when he’s frustrated, tense, or anxious.

 Punishment doesn’t work with cats – it just increases anxiety, which can lead to more undesirable behaviour.
 A better strategy is to make the abused surfaces less appealing by covering them with material that cats don’t like for a few weeks or so until the habit is broken.
 Good deterrents include: